DrK-Lo/MVP-offsets/01_src/README.md

 │       │
 │       └─── fitting_outfiles - offset predictions to each of the subpopulations
 │       │
-│       └─── garden_files - input files to fitting script - uniform environmental data for each common garden location (rows depend on indSeq or poolSeq)
+│       └─── garden_files - input files to fitting script - uniform environmental data for each common garden location
+                (rows depend on indSeq or poolSeq)
 │       │
+│       └─── fitting_shfiles - sbatch files for, and stdout.out files from, slurm
+│   │
 │   └─── validation
-│       │    {seed}_corrs.pkl - python pickle file that contains all correlations between predicted offset and simulated fitness
+│       │    {seed}_{ind_or_pooled}_{adaptive_or_all}_corrs.pkl - python pickle file that contains all correlations
-│       │
+                between predicted offset and simulated fitness │       │
-│       └─── figs - contains heatmaps, histograms, and boxplots that visualize offset performance │          │ {seed}_*garden_performance* displays relationship between predicted offset for a common garden and fitness of transplants
+│       └─── figs - contains heatmaps, histograms, and boxplots that visualize offset performance │          │ {seed}_*garden_performance* displays relationship between predicted offset for a common garden and fitness
-                (averaged for individual data)
+                of transplants (averaged for individual data) │          │ {seed}_*garden_slope*
-│          │ {seed}_*source_performance* for samples of a particular subpop, displays relationship between predicted offset to remaining subpops and the fitness in those environments
+│          │ {seed}_*source_performance* for samples of a particular subpop, displays relationship between predicted
-                (averaged for individual data)
+                offset to remaining subpops and the fitness in those environments (averaged for individual data) │
-│
 └─── RONA
 │   │